 Formula 1 Betting

-Betting on F1 is very much the hub of bookmakers motor sport betting.
+Betting on F1 in 2020 is very much the hub of bookmakers motor sport betting.
 With the Championship now extended to 20 races, and race times scheduled to cater for the mass European market.
 Formula 1 betting has exploded over recent years from what was a pretty basic offering about the Race Winner and Podium Finish markets several years ago, to the plethora of opportunities available to today’s punter looking to bet on Formula One.
 You can now speculate on whether the Safety Car will be called out or who will be the first driver to crash out!

-So what can you bet on?
+Formula 1 – what can you bet on?

 The Race Winner market is the bookmaker’s bread and butter, but for the punter this can occasionally provide an opportunity.
 The first thing to consider is when to place your bet, as sometimes a slight edge can be achieved in this respect.

-In 2011 for instance, Sebastian Vettel proved himself to be absolutely unbeatable in Saturday’s qualifying sessions, so if you fancied the Red Bull man to win on Sunday, it often made sense to back him before the start of qualifying as once he achieved Pole Position, the price offered about race victory was usually much shorter.
+In 2011 for instance, Sebastian Vettel proved himself to be absolutely unbeatable in Saturday’s qualifying sessions.
+So if you fancied the Red Bull man to win on Sunday, it often made sense to back him before the start of qualifying as once he achieved Pole Position.
+The price offered about race victory was usually much shorter.
 Considering the chances your chosen driver may have in qualifying is therefore pretty important when betting on F1.

 Another potential edge can sometimes be found in betting each-way, with bookmakers usually offering each-way terms of 1/5 the odds for a top three finish.
 You should always work out what the place betting odds represent when deciding whether to bet each way.
 For instance, if your driver is 7/1 in the Race Winner market, then the place part returns at 1/5 the odds, thus 7/5 for a top three finish.